 The ad tech industry has always had to be at the vanguard of personalisation.
-The theory being that if you show me the right ad at the right time personalised to me I will buy.
-It has been shown to work and thousands of businesses pay millions of dollars to the ad tech industry yet…
+The theory is that if you show me the right ad at the right time, personalised to me, I will buy.
+It has been shown to work and thousands of businesses pay millions of dollars to the ad tech industry, yet…

-very few of these same businesses follow the personalisation logic through to their own websites and natural conclusion.
-So you have shown me the right pair of shoes in colour and size in the ad, but when I come through to your website they aren’t there or even worse are sold out!
+very few of these same businesses follow the personalisation logic through to their own websites.
+So you have shown me the right pair of shoes in colour and size in the ad, but when I come through to your website they aren’t there or, even worse, are sold out!

-1) The page is personalised to you based on a number of things: where you have come from, intent (have you come from an ad, a customer referral or something else), your past shopping history with that site if you have one, prefilled forms with your data to make the purchase as seamless as possible i.e. one click, if its clothes (your sizes should be stored).
-If you show me stock that is sold out, tell me how I can pre-order it and make sure it happens quickly.
+1) The page is personalised to you based on a number of things: where you have come from, intent (have you come from an ad, a customer referral or something else), your past shopping history with that site, if you have one, prefilled forms with your data to make the purchase as seamless as possible i.e. one click, and your clothes or shoe sizes should be stored.
+If you show me stock that is sold out, tell me how I can preorder it and make sure it happens quickly.

-2) Personalise any conversation you have with me via email, social media, ads, abandoned cart and allow me to purchase direct from them all.
+2) Personalise any conversation you have with me via email, social media, ads, abandoned cart, and allow me to purchase directly from them all.

 There are numerous examples of $50B companies who don’t do any personalisation based on your previous purchasing – that beggars belief in this day and age.

-All is not lost though.
-There are a large number of companies doing personalisation well and working on solving the problem for others (we are applying personalisation to conversion, loyalty and rewards).
+All is not lost, though.
+There is a large number of companies doing personalisation well and working on solving the problem for others (we are applying personalisation to conversion, loyalty and rewards).